What is MARC?

 How do I apply?

-To apply you will be asked to submit the following along with the online application:
+The 2023 application is open.
+To apply, you will be asked to submit the following along with the online application:

 - Essay: Elaborate on your background, interest in science/engineering, and long-range professional goals.
 The statement should address the following: (a) personal and family background as it relates to your wish to participate in the MARC Nevada program, (b) commitment to a Ph.D. in biomedical or behavioral research, and (c) your path (past, present, future) you've taken to that goal.
 Limit to two pages.